 “If Mallory’s deceit is the product of bipolar episodes, then they have been singularly advantageous to his career, and that is unlike any bipolar person I’ve ever encountered.
 And if he is one of the lucky ones who has managed to get his disease under control and produce a best-selling novel—if he is stable and lucid enough to do that—then he is stable and lucid enough to apologize to the people he lied to and the people he hurt.”

-I love that movie, it one of my favourites of all time, and I recognized the Copycat references right away.
-But I didn’t take it as ‘lifting’, as much as I took it as an homage.
-But now I’m rethinking that and it turns out Mallory hasn’t ever acknowledged the similarities.
+I love that movie – it’s one of my favourites of all time – and I recognized the Copycat references right away.
+But I didn’t take it as ‘lifting,’ as much as I took it as an homage.
+But now I’m rethinking that based on how dark these revelations are, and it turns out Mallory hasn’t ever acknowledged the similarities.

-If Mallory would lie about brain cancer and surgery and cardiac arrest, what’s to stop him from lifting the plot of a movie he might think no one remembers?
+If Mallory would lie about brain cancer and surgery and cardiac arrest, what’s to stop him from lifting parts of the plot of a movie he might think no one remembers?

 I remember, bitch.

 And if we look even further into the plot, perhaps Mallory is using his experience as a con artist to influence his storytelling.
 The villain in Woman has the ability to trick psychiatrists into misdiagnosis.
-And at one point, the main character of Anna Fox seeks advice about tracing a Gmail account after receiving threatening emails.
+And at one point, the main character, Anna Fox, seeks advice about tracing a Gmail account after receiving threatening emails.
 “Nastiest cunt” anyone?

-His next book is apparently about a thriller writer who seeks revenge on a journalist who undercover the writer’s dark secrets.
+His next book is apparently about a thriller writer who seeks revenge on a journalist who uncovers the writer’s dark secrets.

 I SHIT YOU NOT.

-What are your thoughts guys?
+What are your thoughts, nerds?
 Do you continue to support the “art” while distancing yourself from the artist?
 It’s still a good book.

 Do you think Dan Mallory/AJ Finn should be blacklisted?
-Will you still see the movie that he will likely cash in on?
+Will you still see the movie that he will cash in on?
+Amy Adams is a great actress and usually makes good movies.
 Do you think William Morrow deserves some kind of repercussion for hiding this kind of deceit all in the name of money?

-Let me know your thoughts on this crazy story!
+Let me know your thoughts on this banana-sandwich story!